On nondegeneracy conditions for the Levi map in higher codimension: a survey: Non-degeneracy in the sense of Beloshapka

 The image of $\mathcal{L}_0$ is $\C^2$ but the image of $L_0$ is $(\R^+)^2$. \end{rem}

 \

 \begin{rem} Condition $\bbb$ is biholomorphically invariant since it means that

-\end{rem} We recall the following definitions. \begin{df}\cite{BER} A smooth generic submanifold $M \subset \Bbb C^N$ is holomorphically nondegenerate (in the formal sense) at $p \in M$ if there is no nontrivial formal holomorphic vector field at $p$ tangent to $M.$ \end{df} \begin{rem} Note that if $M$ is real analytic and holomorphically nondegenerate (in the formal sense) at $p,$ then $M$ is holomorphically nondegenerate at $p$ in the classical sense, that is, there is no nontrivial holomorphic vector field at $p$ tangent to $M.$ See Proposition 11.7.4 in \cite{BER}. \end{rem} The following proposition shows that condition $\bbb$ has also some geometric meaning. \begin{prop} Condition $\bbb$ implies that $M$ is holomorphically non degenerate (in the formal sense). \end{prop}
+\end{rem} We recall the following definition. \begin{df}\cite{BER} A smooth generic submanifold $M \subset \Bbb C^N$ is holomorphically nondegenerate (in the formal sense) at $p \in M$ if there is no nontrivial formal holomorphic vector field at $p$ tangent to $M.$ \end{df} \begin{rem} Note that if $M$ is real analytic and holomorphically nondegenerate (in the formal sense) at $p,$ then $M$ is holomorphically nondegenerate at $p$ in the classical sense, that is, there is no nontrivial holomorphic vector field at $p$ tangent to $M.$ See Proposition 11.7.4 in \cite{BER}. \end{rem} The following proposition shows that condition $\bbb$ has also some geometric meaning. \begin{prop} Condition $\bbb$ implies that $M$ is holomorphically non degenerate (in the formal sense), provided that $M$ is smooth. \end{prop}